Adam Smith-Neale

-Adam Smith-Neale (born 29 October 1993) is an English professional darts player.
+Adam Smith-Neale (born 29 October 1993) is an English professional darts player who plays in Professional Darts Corporation (PDC) events.
+He won a Challenge Tour in 2021 and was the 2018 BDO World Masters champion.

 Darts career

 Early career

 Smith-Neale started playing in the PDC at the age of 17 in 2011 when he entered the World Youth Championships and lost in the last 64 to Lewis Venes.
 The following January Smith-Neale entered Q School and after making the last 16 all four days he was given a two-year tour card to play the Pro tour.
 Through those 2 years Smith-Neale split his time between playing on the main tour and on the Youth tour, on the main tour he failed to make an impact and only made one TV major which was the 2012 UK Open where he made the last 96.
 On the Youth tour however Smith-Neale had much more success where he managed to finish the 2011 season 9th in the Rankings which qualified him for the 2012 PDC World Youth Championship where he again went out at the last 64 stage.